kimjy99/shopping_cart/README.md

   <img src="./screenshot/7.png" style="width:200px;"/>
 </p>

+If the title is unspecified, it will automatically set to today's date.
+You should click 'Save' button to save changes.

 There is two popup menu items:
 - Load other shopping cart (left)
 - Select items from entire item list (right)

 <p align="center">
   <img src="./screenshot/8.png" style="width:200px;"/>